sand4rt/playwright-ct-solid/playwright-ct-solid/README.md

-# 🎭 Playwright Angular component testing
+# 🎭 Playwright Solid component testing

 > **Note**
 > The API has been designed to closely resemble Playwright's API wherever applicable.
-This library is _(without guarantee)_ aimed at facilitating a smooth transition to Playwright once it offers official support for Angular components.
-It is important to take into account that this library will reach end of life when Playwright has official support for Angular component testing.
+This library is _(without guarantee)_ aimed at facilitating a smooth transition to Playwright once it offers official support for Solid components.
+It is important to take into account that this library will reach end of life when Playwright has official support for Solid component testing.
 >
 > To push for official support, feedback in the form of GitHub issues and or stars is appreciated!